ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Check that the input share can be decoded as specified by the VDAF.
 If not, the input share MUST be marked as invalid with the error `invalid_message`.

+1. Check that the report's timestamp is well-formed as specified in
+   {{timestamps}}.
+If not, the Aggregator MUST mark the input share as invalid with error `invalid_message`.

 1. Check if the report's timestamp is too far in the future.
 If the report's timestamp is more than a few minutes ahead of the current time, then the Aggregator SHOULD mark the input share as invalid with error